AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 You have also instrumented the title component within the teaser component.

-* `itemprop` is the JCR attribute which will be written.
+* `itemprop` is the JCR attribute which is written.
 * `itemtype` is how the attribute should be edited.
 In this case, with the text editor since it is a title (as opposed to say, the rich text editor).

 ## Defining Authentication Headers {#auth-header}